LeaVerou/lea.verou.me/2023/going-lean/index.md

 <a href="javascript:location.href = `vscode://file/Users/leaverou/Documents/lea.verou.me/${document.documentElement.dataset.inputpath}`" class="call-to-action">Edit in VS Code</a>

 Now, if only I could find a way to do the opposite: open the localhost URL that corresponds to the Markdown file I’m editing — and my workflow would be complete!

+## What’s next?

+Obviously, there’s a lot of work left to do, and I bet people will find a lot more breakage than I had noticed.
+I also have a backlog of blog post ideas that I can’t *wait* to write about.

+But I’ve also been toying around with the idea of porting over my personal (non-tech) blog posts, and keep them in an entirely separate section of the website.
+I don’t like that my content is currently hostage to [Tumblr](https://pensieve.verou.me/) (2012-2013) and [Medium](https://leaverou.medium.com/) (2017-2021), and would love to own it too, though I’m a bit concerned that properly separating the two would take a lot of work.

+Anyhow, 'nuff said.
+Ship it, squirrel! 🚢🐿️